Centralized Course Evaluation (CCE) FAQ - Department Chair

 What is my role in the CCE process?

-The department chairs are responsible for
+Department chairs are responsible for

-- emailing Provost_CourseEvals@uwstout.edu to indicate issues with the courses slated for an evaluation
+- Emailing Provost_CourseEvals@uwstout.edu to indicate issues with the courses slated for an evaluation

 - Informing the PARQ office of administrative assistant personnel changes by emailing Provost_CourseEvals@uwstout.edu.